Octa470/EHR-system/README.md

 # Electronic Health Record System

-This is an Electronice Health Record (EHR) system made for Sanskritee Shilpa Pandey for her college project.
+This is an Electronic Health Record (EHR) system made for Sanskritee Shilpa Pandey for her college project.
 The code is made in such a way that is does not look too unrealistic and fits in with the original project requirements.

 ## Contents